MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 The following values are updated in the [TimeZoneType](../customer-management-service/timezonetype.md) value set.
 -  Since Magadan is now permanently in UTC+12 time zone, the value is updated from *MagadanSolomonIslandNewCaledonia* to *SolomonIslandNewCaledonia*.
 -  The value of *InternationalDatelineWest* (lowercase 'l' in Dateline) is updated to *InternationalDateLineWest* (uppercase 'L' in DateLine).

+#### <a name="customer-searchcustomers-predicates"></a>Search Customers Predicates
+The following [Predicate](../customer-management-service/predicate.md#searchcustomers) field and operator sets are no longer available in version 12.
+-  PersonName Equals
+-  PersonName Contains
+-  Email Equals
+-  Email Contains
+-  Username Contains

 ## <a name="reporting"></a>Reporting